 For each price range, there are multiple CPUs listed and each one has a brief overview of the processor as well as a list of specifications.

-With the introduction of AMD’s new Ryzen CPUs, the landscape of desktop processors has shifted.
+With the introduction of AMD’s new Ryzen processors and Intel’s new Coffee Lake chips, the landscape of desktop processors has shifted.

 AMD has long held value in the budget sector for desktop processors, but now they have entered into the conversation when discussing the best all-around CPUs on the market.

-And, while nobody expects AMD’s newest chips to end Intel, for the first time in a long time, it is worth considering either of the top two CPU manufacturer’s high-end processors.
+And, for the first time in a long time, it is worth considering either of the top two CPU manufacturer’s high-end processors.

-Ultimately, though, while the i9-7900X might be a worthy option if you have an enormous budget for your upcoming build, as of right now you’d get better value out of the i7-7700K or a Ryzen 7 1700.
+Ultimately, though, while Threadripper and Intel’s extreme chips might be a worthy option if you have an enormous budget for your upcoming build, as of right now you’d get better value out of the i7-8700K or even one of the CPUs from the lower budget ranges.
+And, this is especially true if you will mainly be using your system for gaming.

 A COMPARISON OF THE TOP CPUS OVER $400 (CLICK ‘READ REVIEW’ TO EXPAND)

 The CPUs listed in this price range are split with two AMD CPUs and two Intel CPUs.
-As of right now, the consensus among most benchmarks shows that Intel’s Kaby Lake CPUs still outperform AMD’s CPUs by a decent margin in gaming.
+As of right now, the consensus among most benchmarks shows that Intel’s Coffee Lake processors outperform AMD’s Ryzen processors by a decent amount in gaming-specific scenarios.

 However, the CPU you choose will not have nearly as big of an impact on your in-game performance as will your video card.
 Rather, when choosing a processor for your gaming computer, you want to choose one that will not hinder the performance of your video card.